Stratification of singular hyperkahler quotients: Stratification of singular hyperk ahler quotients

+We now show the remaining part of Theorem \ref{71m3l02v}(iv), which is that the local model is compatible with the holomorphic Poisson bracket constructed in the previous section.

-Let $H$ be a complex reductive group and $H\to\Sp(V,\omega_\C)$ a complex-symplectic representation.
+Let $H$ be a complex reductive group and $H\to\Sp(V,\omega_\C)$ a complex-{ }symplectic representation.
 Then, as explained in \S\ref{kjmhibsa}, we can view the affine GIT quotient $V_0\coloneqq\Phi_V^{-1}(0)\sll{}H$ as a hyperk\"ahler quotient.
-Hence, if $\O_{V_0}$ denotes the underlying complex analytic structure of $V_0$, then $(V_0,\O_{V_0})$ together with the $H$-orbit type partition is a stratified complex-symplectic space.
-In particular, there is a canonical Poisson bracket on $\O_{V_0}$ (which does not depend on the choice of quaternionic structure, as can be seen from its construction).
-Moreover, $\O_{V_0}(V_0)$ contains $\C[\Phi_V^{-1}(0)]^G$ and it is easy to see from the proof of Proposition \ref{utxo38xn} that this Poisson bracket restricts to the usual one on $\C[\Phi_V^{-1}(0)]^G$.
-Recall from Proposition \ref{u5f7q715} that $\Phi_V^{-1}(0)\sll{}H$ provides a local model for the complex structure of $M\slll{\mu}K$.
+Hence, if $\O_{V_0}$ denotes the underlying complex-analytic structure of $V_0$, then $(V_0,\O_{V_0})$ together with the $H$-orbit-type partition is a complex-analytic Whitney stratified space with a holomorphic Poisson bracket (which does not depend on the choice of quaternionic structure).
+Recall from Proposition \ref{u5f7q715} that $\Phi_V^{-1}(0)\sll{}H$ provides a local model for the complex-analytic structure of $M\slll{}K$.
 Here we show that $\Phi_V^{-1}(0)\sll{}H$ is also a local model for the Poisson structure.